Current PhD Students

 Email: pecawein@memphis.edu

 Elizabeth is an adjunct professor of music urbanism at Rhodes College and is the Assistant Director of the Curb Institute for Music.
 In 2015, she was honored by the British Council at its inaugural Education UK Alumni Awards, celebrating outstanding U.S. alumni of British institutions.
 Elizabeth has moderated panels and has presented showcases at Folk Alliance International, SXSW, A3C, AmericanaFest, Canadian Music Week, and Music Cities Convention.
 In 2019, she was the keynote speaker at the inaugural Texas Sounds and Cities conference.
 She serves as an Adviser on the Recording Academy Memphis Chapter Board and hosts Straight from the Source, a weekly all-Memphis-music program, on WYXR 91.7FM.
-Elizabeth is dedicated to the belief that smart cities are music cities – her TED Talk on the subject has 1 million views and climbing.
-You can find out more about Elizabeth and her work in the arts by visiting her website.
+Elizabeth is dedicated to the belief that smart cities are music cities – her TED Talk on the subject has 1 million views and is climbing.
+You can learn more about Elizabeth and her work in the arts by visiting her website.

 Dorcas Griffin